 C. Gold report an error back to top

 Russia is considered the world's largest unexplored gold territory, with many of its sizable deposits having been only recently discovered.
 Estimates vary quite widely, but Russia likely holds 25-40% of the world's unmined gold supply.
-Russia is currently the sixth largest gold producer in the world and is tenth on the list of the world's largest gold reserves and rumored to be buying gold in enormous quantities.
+Russia is currently the fourth largest gold producer in the world and is sixth on the list of the world's largest gold reserves and rumored to be buying gold in enormous quantities.

 D. Iron, Coal, and Steel report an error back to top

 Russia may hold as much as 30% of the world's iron.
-It is the world's third largest exporter of hard coal and contains coal reserves second only to the US.
-Russia also produces 5% of the world's steel and is the world's fifth largest steel exporter.
+It is the world's third largest coal producer and contains coal reserves second only to the US.
+Russia also produces 4% of the world's steel and is the world's seventh largest steel exporter.
 Because of the abundance of both iron and coal, Russian steel companies are some of the world's most profitable.
 The companies below, like most steel companies world-wide, hold interests in all three resources.
-There has also been, starting in about 2006, a drive by Russian companies to acquire holdings in America - one of the world's biggest markets for steel consumption and production.

-Severstal posted two billion USD in profit for 2008.
+Severstal posted nearly two billion USD in profit for 2013.
 The company was led to its current status by Alexey Mordashov, its Russian CEO who is also a major shareholder.
 The company was involved in 2006 in a highly publicized merger deal with Arcelor, a Luxembourg-based steel company, which would have created the world's largest steel producer.
-The deal fell through and Arcelor was then merged with Mittal (already the world's biggest steel company).
-Severstal continues to push for a global reach however, and says that 40% of its steel is now produced outside of Russia and half its Russian production is exported.
+The deal fell through and Arcelor was then merged with the Indian company Mittal (already the world's biggest steel company).
+Severstal International (also known as Severstal North America) is one of the largest steelmakers in the United States.

-Magnitogorsk Iron and Steel Works (Magnitka; MMK) posted 1 billion USD in profit for 2008.
+Magnitogorsk Iron and Steel Works (Magnitka; MMK) posted 174 million USD in profit for 2013.
 The original factory was pronounced a "hero factory" of the Soviet Union for the steel it made for Soviet tanks, but today is completely held by private investors.
-It recently began a new factory in India worth 10 billion USD, and has purchased a plant in Turkey worth about 2 billion USD total.
+It also built a new factory in India worth 10 billion USD, and has purchased a plant in Turkey worth about 2 billion USD total.

 American Holdings: in 2007, the company was planning to build a 1 billion USD steel plant in Ohio, but the economic crisis forced the company to put those plans on hold.